tinystacks/precloud/README.md

 This package is an open source command line interface that is run before deploying to the cloud.
 It contains rules that check for names, quotas, and resource-specific constraints to make sure that your infrastructure code can be deployed successfully.

 You may want to check for other attributes before deploying.
 This package is built using a plugin-model.
+You can find existing plugins at [a relative link](PLUGINS.md) and use them easily by adding the plugin to your config file.
+See the [example config file](#### Example Config File).

-It is easy to use pr create additional tests as plugins, please see [a relative link](PLUGINS.md).
+It is easy to create additional tests as plugins, please see [a relative link](DEVELOPING_PLUGINS.md).
+Make sure to issue a PR to add your plugin to this package!

 [comment]: #TODO: gif showing how the CLI is used